Feature

 Objective: Stage wins, top five GC

 Lidl-Trek line up for the 2025 Tour de France Femmes aiming to compete on all fronts.
-Elisa Balsamo is aiming to add a Tour de France Femmes avec Zwift stage to her palmares.
-Stages 3 and 4 look the obvious place for her to try, and she will be helped with a lead-out by Anna Henderson.
+Elisa Balsamo is aiming to add a Tour de France Femmes avec Zwift stage to her palmarès and stages three and four look the obvious place for her to try.

 Liv AlUla Jayco